Best Cage Size for African Grey Parrot

 Safety-Proofing Your Home for African Grey Parrot

-Safety-proofing for African Grey Parrot is an ongoing process, not a one-time task.
+Safety-proofing for African Grey Parrot is an ongoing process, not an one-time task.
 Start with the critical hazards: toxic household plants (over 700 common plants are toxic to birds), accessible medications (even a single dropped pill can be dangerous), and unsecured cleaning chemicals.
 For a Medium-Large (12-14 inches, 400-650 grams) bird like African Grey Parrot, pay special attention to items at their height level that could be pulled down, heavy objects that could fall, and access to countertops or high shelves.
 Electrical cords should be covered or routed out of reach.
 Recheck safety measures every season as household items shift and new hazards emerge.
 Regular safety audits of your African Grey Parrot's environment every few months catch new hazards as household items and arrangements change over time.

 Seasonal Habitat Adjustments for African Grey Parrot

 African Grey Parrot's cage setup requires seasonal modifications to maintain optimal comfort and safety year-round.
 During warm months, ensure adequate ventilation and cooling for your Medium-Large (12-14 inches, 400-650 grams) bird—birds of this species can be sensitive to heat stress.
 Provide shaded rest areas and consider cooling accessories appropriate for African Grey Parrot's size.
 Cold weather demands insulated resting spots, draft elimination around the cage, and potentially supplemental heating rated safe for birds.
-Spring and autumn transitions often bring allergens and temperature fluctuations; monitor your African Grey Parrot's comfort during these periods and adjust bedding and environmental controls accordingly.
-Humidity management is equally important—excessively dry or damp conditions can affect respiratory health and coat condition in African Grey Parrot birds across their 40-60 years (some live 80+ years) lifespan.
+Spring and autumn transitions often bring allergens and temperature fluctuations; monitor your African Grey Parrot's comfort during these periods and adjust cage liner and environmental controls accordingly.
+Humidity management is equally important—excessively dry or damp conditions can affect respiratory health and plumage condition in African Grey Parrot birds across their 40-60 years (some live 80+ years) lifespan.